lightblue-platform/lightblue-docs-developer/project_structure/README.md

 * abstract code for the metadata and controller plugins

 ## lightblue-mongo
-The MongoDB CRUD controller implementation.
+The MongoDB metadata and CRUD controller implementation.

 ## lightblue-rdbms
 The RDBMS CRUD controller implementation.